BrightID/BrightID/README.md

 ## Establishing the uniqueness of users

-[Brightside Unique](https://github.com/Brightside-Social/brightside-unique) analyzes the social graph to protect against duplicate accounts (sybils).
+[Brightside Unique](https://github.com/Brightside-Social/brightside-unique) analyzes the social graph to protect against duplicate accounts (sybils), and offers this as a service to apps built on Brightside.

 ## Decentralized